siberoloji/siberoloji.github.io/content/en/docs/howtos/FreeBSD/80-2025-02-26-how-to-enable-full-disk-encryption-with-geli-during-freebsd-installation.md

   - Unix
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
 ---
-# How to Enable Full-Disk Encryption with GELI During FreeBSD Installation

 Full-disk encryption is a crucial security measure that protects your data from unauthorized access if your computer is lost, stolen, or improperly decommissioned.
 FreeBSD provides robust disk encryption through GELI (GEOM-based disk encryption), which allows you to encrypt partitions or entire disks with strong cryptographic algorithms.